Fleming-Mason Airport

 Fleming-Mason Airport (ICAO: KFGX, FAA LID: FGX) is a public use airport located in Mason County, Kentucky, United States.
 It is seven nautical miles (13 km) north of the central business district of Flemingsburg, a city in Fleming County.
 The airport is owned by the Fleming-Mason Airport Board.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned the identifier FGX by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Fleming-Mason Airport covers an area of 77 acre at an elevation of 913 feet (278 m) above mean sea level.
-It has one asphalt paved runway designated 7/25 which measures 5,001 by 100 feet (1,524 x 30.48 m).
+It has one asphalt paved runway designated 7/25 which measures 5,002 by 100 feet (1,524 x 30 m).

-For the 12-month period ending May 10, 2007, the airport had 15,800 aircraft operations, an average of 43 per day: 98% general aviation and 2% military.
-At that time there were 24 aircraft based at this airport: 96% single-engine and 4% multi-engine.
+For the 12-month period ending June 24, 2022, the airport had 17,070 aircraft operations, an average of 47 per day: 99% general aviation and 1% military.
+At that time there were 22 aircraft based at this airport: 20 single-engine, 1 helicopter, and 1 glider.